kayomarz/ml-select/README.md

-To experiment we use the BuckleScript command `bsb -make-world -w` to compile ReasonML, run the code using node and observe the compiled JavaScript which is indeed readable the latter of which was one of the goals of the BuckleScript author.
+To experiment we use the BuckleScript command `bsb -make-world -w` to compile ReasonML, run the code using node and observe the compiled JavaScript which is readable and which was one of the goals of the BuckleScript author.

 Note: `bsb` helps with creating a sample project.